MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Run your bot locally.

-### Start the emulator and connect your bot
+### Start the Emulator and connect your bot

-Install the Bot Framework [Emulator](https://aka.ms/bot-framework-emulator-readme) Next, start the emulator and then connect to your bot in the emulator:
+Install the Bot Framework [Emulator](https://aka.ms/bot-framework-emulator-readme) Next, start the Emulator and then connect to your bot in the Emulator:

-1. Click the **Create new bot configuration** link in the emulator "Welcome" tab.
+1. Click the **Create new bot configuration** link in the Emulator "Welcome" tab.
 2. Fill in fields to connect to your bot, given the information on the webpage displayed when you started your bot.

 ### Interact with your bot